 Do I need life insurance if I am single with no dependents?

 It depends on your circumstances.
-If you have debts (mortgage, personal loans, car finance), your family would benefit from cover to avoid inheriting those obligations through your estate.
-Funeral costs alone run $8,000-$15,000+ in Australia.
-Even without dependents, income protection insurance is worth considering - if you become seriously ill, there is no partner income to fall back on.
-For singles with no debts, no dependents, and sufficient savings, life cover may be less urgent - but income protection and trauma cover are still worth evaluating.
+If you have debts (mortgage, personal loans, car finance), your family would benefit from cover to avoid those obligations reducing your estate.
+Funeral costs alone run $7,000-$15,000+ in Australia.
+Even without dependents, income protection insurance is worth evaluating - if you become seriously ill, there is no partner income to fall back on.
+For singles with no debts, no dependents, and sufficient savings, a lump-sum life policy may be less urgent - but income protection and trauma cover remain worth considering.

 How much life insurance do singles need?

 Most singles without dependents need less cover than people with families.
-A common starting point is to add up your funeral costs ($10,000-$15,000), outstanding debts (excluding Australian student loans), and any amount you want to leave for family.
+A practical starting point is to add up your funeral costs ($7,000-$15,000), outstanding debts (including any HECS-HELP balance), and any amount you want to leave for family.
 This might total $50,000-$200,000 for a typical single person.
 If you have a mortgage, add the outstanding balance.
-For income protection, a benefit of 75% of your current income is standard.
+For income protection, a benefit of up to 75% of your current income is standard.

 Is income protection worth it for singles?

 Income protection is arguably the most important form of insurance for working singles.
-If you cannot work due to illness (not covered by ACC), you have no partner income to rely on.
-The Supported Living Payment provides a minimal safety net, but it is unlikely to cover your rent, bills, and living costs.
+If you cannot work due to illness, you have no partner income to rely on.
+The Disability Support Pension provides a minimal safety net but is difficult to qualify for and unlikely to cover your rent, bills, and living costs.
 Income protection replaces up to 75% of your income while you recover, ensuring financial stability during a difficult time.

 What is the cheapest life insurance for singles in Australia?

-For young, healthy non-smokers, basic life cover can cost as little as $15-$30/month for $100,000-$200,000 of cover.
-Digital-first providers like Pinnacle Life and Cove tend to offer competitive pricing for straightforward applications.
+For young, healthy non-smokers, basic life cover can cost as little as $15-$30/month for $200,000-$300,000 of cover.
+Direct providers like NobleOak and Budget Direct tend to offer competitive pricing for straightforward applications.
 The cheapest option depends on your age, health, smoking status, and the amount of cover you need.
-Use Compare.com.au to see estimated premiums from multiple providers.
+Use InsuranceCompared.com.au to see estimated premiums from multiple providers.

-Are Australian student loans written off when you die?
+Are HECS-HELP debts written off when you die?

 What is key person insurance and do I need it?

 Key person insurance provides a lump sum to a business if a key individual (often the owner or a critical employee) dies or becomes seriously ill.
-If you are a single business owner, this cover helps your business survive - paying for recruitment, lost revenue, and business debts during the transition.
+If you are a single business owner, this cover helps your business survive by paying for recruitment, lost revenue, and business debts during the transition period.
 It is particularly important for sole traders and small businesses where one person's involvement is critical to operations.

 Can I increase my cover later if I get married or have children?